HITECHCRIME/HC_SG48_Trust_In_Anima/README.md

 burn it turning

 your little life too speck
-to track the cannibal (raison de entre)

-kindly let me, brace for
-burning, drop it right before i close your doubts
+to track a cannibal (raison de entre) kindly let me, brace for burning, drop it right before i close your doubts

 how come you abandoned me
-don't let it reach me again (?)

-kinda loath you
-trust in anima
+don't let it reach me again (?) kinda loath you trust in anima